snow6oy/recurrink/README.md

 Recurrink will place both cells **a** and **m** at the same co-ordinate.
 If, for example a is defined as a north-facing line and m as an easterly-facing line then a cross + shape will appear.

+When the init command is run from the CLI the drawing objects will have their generate() method called.
+Generate() produces a tmpfile to start the authoring process.
+Cells that are generated exclusively to be on top of another cell do not have a home position.
+We call them a virtual top cell.
+When a virtual top cell is marked as top:False it is hidden.
+A normal cell may also double as a top cell.
+In this case top:False stops it appearing on top of its paired cell, but it still appears in its home position.

 ### Testing
 #### Unit tests